Exploring Fractional Sales Leadership If your business has made it past the ten-year mark, it…

 - Meet with owners as needed to stay in sync

 Just as anyone you hire can bring better or worse results, it is with Fractional Sales Management.
 You are not just hiring a system, app, or training program.
-You are hiring a person to lead your sales department and work with you and your staff.
-To provide you with a list of requirements you might use when evaluating a fractional sales manager, I’ve listed what our clients have received and expected when hiring us.
+You are hiring someone to lead your sales department and work with you and your staff.
+You’re hiring a senior team member with the expertise to develop salespeople and provide candid feedback on what is and is not working in current sales processes and strategies.
+You will have a leader who can guide and advise you on decisions related to the sales direction.

 - Improved systems and processes with visibility into the sales team’s efforts and results